gzip(1) 맨 페이지 - 윈디하나의 솔라나라

 When compressing, do not save the original file name and time‐

-had to be truncated.)
-When decompressing, do not restore the
+name had to be truncated.)
+When decompressing, do not restore

-original file name if present (remove only the gzip suffix from
+the original file name if present (remove only the gzip suffix

-the compressed file name) and do not restore the original time‐
+from the compressed file name) and do not restore the original

-stamp if present (copy it from the compressed file).
-This option
+timestamp if present (copy it from the compressed file).
+This

 -N --name

-When compressing, always save the original file name and time‐
+When compressing, always save the original file name, and save

-stamp; this is the default.
-When decompressing, restore the
+the default.
+When decompressing, restore from the saved file

-original file name and timestamp if present.
-This option is use‐
+name and timestamp if present.
+This option is useful on systems

-ful on systems which have a limit on file name length or when
+which have a limit on file name length or when the timestamp has

 -q --quiet